 We’ve written about this law before, including recent updates every landlord should know.
 Read more about these updates in this post.

 Oftentimes the most inconvenient, expensive, and complex maintenance issues seen to take place during the most inconvenient times - water heaters seem programed to most often burst at 2:00am on the weekends!

-When the water heater does goes out at 2 a.m. on a Saturday, you as a landlord need to provide your tenant with a way to immediately speak with live person and get the water stopped, and a repair made.
+When the water heater does goes out at 2 a.m. on a Saturday, you need to provide your tenant with a way to immediately speak with a live person, get the water stopped, and a repair made.
 Leaving a message for you to check the next day isn’t good enough — there must be a number your tenant can call for immediate help.